LeakyAbstractions/result/docs/index.md

 - If it is a failed result, or it is a successful result whose success value passes testing by the predicate then the _Result_ is returned as-is.
-- If the predicate returns `false` then the mapping function will be invoked with the success value and the returned failure value will be wrapped in a new failed result.
+- If the predicate returns `false` then the mapping function will be applied to the success value to produce a failure value that will be wrapped in a new failed result.

 ```java
 @Test